 If EU members perversely want to place barriers and tariffs, they are limited, under World Trade Organisation rules, to an average tariff of around 3.5%; half of WTO trade is tariff-free.
 If they impose such tariffs, we should retaliate, again within the WTO framework.
 Fortunately, Britain can introduce a 10% tariff on cars and high tariffs on agricultural products, two areas where the EU is a big supplier.
 To avoid such a response, the EU is unlikely to place barriers on UK exports.
 Continental businesses and farmers would lobby strenuously against such stupidity.

 There is a good case for early exit, early legislation on immigration, and early cancellation of our EU subscription.
 After we have retaken control, the UK could debate any changes other states wish in their trade arrangements with us.
 Delay is costly.
-At £10bn a year the UK net EU contribution (probably rising) amounts to a massive £38bn over the balance of this parliament (to 2020): as I noted in June ahead of the referendum, this is money we could spend to good effect at home.
+At £10bn a year the UK net EU contribution (probably rising) amounts to a massive £38bn over the balance of this parliament (to 2020): money we could spend to good effect at home.

 In debating the quickest exit route, Brexiteers mostly agree this can be secured by repealing the 1972 European Communities Act, involving the passage of all EU law into UK law, a new border regime, and cancellation of our subscription.

 Some think that we need to notify the EU under Article 50 of the Lisbon treaty.
 Even though the whole point is we have just voted to renounce the treaty, it should not be too difficult to construct a letter to notify the European council of our decision to leave.